HOW DOES IT FEEL?

 Scary cybersecurity news has dominated the headlines constantly this year, with hacks and penetrations, involving Home Depot, Heartbleed, iCloud, Target, Sony and others – banks don’t report the number of times they were hacked.

-The experts say the attacks will only continue in throughout 2015 and 2016.
+The experts say the attacks will only continue in 2015.
 But I believe there’s an important opportunity to this amazing year of hacking: the publicizing of a long-overdue conversation about the potential attacks that threaten everyone online.

 Ok, I decided to do a search for the answer.
 My search was quite revealing no one gives up there real numbers and the information I ‘encountered’ was for the most part BS.

 A Forbes article from a year ago stated that there were 30,000 computers hacked every day.
 On year later, I think the the rate is up exponentially to around 300,000 every day but the real numbers are probably staggering and they do not want you to know.

 I say that because searching for that number is like chasing the proverbial “pot of gold”, know one gives the actual numbers, Target, now Sony are two recent examples.
 Have they said how many?
 Or by whom?

 “They” will point to and do point to a convenient boogyman this time its North Korea, last year it was Russia or China or somebody, maybe even the NSA.
 Here is an interesting revelation: